-The “New” normal it seems like it is everywhere these days as mask ordinances, social distancing, temperature checks, and tests have become a way of life in the face of the global pandemic.
+The “New” normal seems like it is everywhere these days as mask ordinances, social distancing, temperature checks, and tests have become a way of life in the face of the global pandemic.
+COVID is changing retail.

 With that in mind, here is a rundown of some of the ways COVID is changing retail.
 This includes insights on some of the most evident changes as well as some of the behind-the-scenes changes with are having a massive impact on how we shop – even if we do not know it.